sschmeier/notes/README.md

 # Note taking on the command line

 Simple and quick note taking on the CLI.
 Uses git to store notes to remote.
+Can be integrated with Dropbox and e.g. [nvALT](http://brettterpstra.com/projects/nvalt).

 ## Setup
 Put this into .bashrc, etc. but change directory accordingly where you want to save your notes: